Last Updated on

 Reduced personal efficacy is another important element of burnout.
 People affected by burnout slowly lose their confidence in their ability to do their job or tasks.
 This feeling can place people on the edge of giving up.

 Parental burnout is feeling all three symptoms from above in the context of being a parent.
 The significant symptoms of parental burnout are feeling inefficient, feeling like quitting and not being emotionally available.

 Parental burnout was tested and measured by psychologists in a study from 2017.
 There are significant similarities between a full time job and parenting.
 Therefore (I agree with this study’s researchers) based on the similarities between a job and being a parent, if there is professional burnout, there should be parental burnout.
 This recent study published in the journal Frontiers in Psychology shows that parental burnout is a common problem for parents.
 The study conducted with 2000 parents shows that between 2% and 12% showed signs of burnout.

-Differences between depression and parental burnout
+What are the differences between depression and parental burnout?

 Burnout and depression look similar but are not the same thing.
 They are similar because the increased irritability or anger, feeling exhausted and reduced efficiency are common symptoms.

 The differences between depression and burnout are that depression has other symptoms like intense feeling of sadness, food appetite problems, reduced sex drive, weight loss or gain and sometimes suicidal thoughts.

 Burnout is situated between stress and depression.
 Burnout is based on the feeling of exhaustion and the core elements mentioned above.
 Burnout left untreated can lead to depression because of chronic and abundant release of cortisol, the stress hormone.

 What can you do as self care for parents?